Arthritis of neck

 1. Cervical pillows for neck pain relief

 Cervical pillows especially provide neck support and keep your spine in proper posture while you’re asleep.
-It’s elevated where your neck is more compressed where your head lies.
+It’s elevated where your neck is more compressed than your head lies.
 Your pillow should work ergonomically to support your neck.
 Cervical pillows come in different shapes and materials according to your comfort.

 If you’re changeover from a regular pillow to a cervical pillow, you may feel discomfort for some days.
 Using it every day for taking a short rest during work can adapt easier.